 6 Amazing Leg of Lamb Recipes

-This would be great served over couscous, either Lebanese, Israeli, or Mediterranean (I am nuts for the b igger versions of couscous), or classic small couscous.
+A tangle of fresh greens play so beautifully against rich lamb.
+This is a very impressive main dish, and not hard at all.
+This would be great served over couscous, either Lebanese, Israeli, or Mediterranean (I am nuts for the bigger versions of couscous), or classic small couscous.
 Saffron Couscous is an extra special accompaniment.